boredazfcuk/docker-icloudpd/README.md

 **synchronisation_delay**: This is the number of minutes to delay the first synchronisation.
 This is so that you can stagger the synchronisations of multiple containers.
 If this value is not set.
 It will default to 0.
 It has a maximum setting of 60.

 **notification_days**: When your cookie is nearing expiration, this is the number of days in advance it should notify you.
-This will default to 7 days if not specified so you will receive a single notification in the 7 days running up to cookie expiration.
+This will default to 7 days if not specified.
+You will receive a single notification, per day, in the days running up to cookie expiration.

 **authentication_type**: This is the type of authentication that is enabled on your iCloud account.
 Valid values are '2FA' if you have two factor authentication enabled or 'Web' if you do not.
 If 'Web' is specified, then cookie generation is not required.
 This variable will default to '2FA'.